wizos/awesome-stars-eryajf/README.md

 *   [kyleduo/SwitchButton](https://github.com/kyleduo/SwitchButton) - A cute widget of Switch Button for  you to create beautiful and friendly UI.

 *   [zcweng/ToggleButton](https://github.com/zcweng/ToggleButton) - ToggleButton Widget For Android Dev

-*   [google/gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back

 ## AutoHotkey